Monika171/Book-Planet/readme.md

 1. After successful connection, directory `/` should appear, which has `htdocs` inside it.

-1. Inside htdocs, create a new directory (for example say: `laravel`)
+1. Inside htdocs, create a new directory (for example say: `laravel`).

 1. Go to the laravel project to be deployed on the left.

-1. Upload the contents of the `public` directory of the project to `htdocs` on the right and rest of the contents except 'public' (and '.git' if exists) directory to that new directory which was created in step 7 (‘`laravel`’ in this example)
+1. Upload the contents of the `public` directory of the project to `htdocs` on the right and rest of the contents except 'public' (and '.git' if exists) directory to that new directory which was created in step 7 (‘`laravel`’ in this example).

 1. Once uploaded, go to `control panel` again from step 3.